jbaker8935/switcheroo/README.md

 ## Host Testing

-For rapid iteration and debugging, the AI agent can be tested on a Linux host:
+For rapid iteration and debugging, the Engine can be tested on a Linux host:

 ```bash
 gcc -o tests/ai_agent_tests_host \